[Updated October 2019]

-Aperture is a basic concept in photography, yet one of the most important.
-Understanding aperture doesn’t have to be difficult.
-In this short article you’re going to learn what it is and how to use in no time.
+In this short article part of the series Photography basics, you’re going to learn what it is and how to use it in no time.
+We’ll also see some useful aperture settings and examples.

-If you’re looking for an in-depth explanation about how aperture works together with ISO and Depth of Field you can also read my articles
+If you’re looking for a complete guide about how aperture works together with ISO and Depth of Field, you can also read my articles

 Photography Basics: Understanding ISO and The Ultimate Beginner Guide to Photography.

-When you’re shooting a photograph, your lens diaphragm opens for a certain amount of time (exposure time) and it allows the light to hit the camera sensor to record the image.
+When shooting a photograph, your lens diaphragm opens up for a certain amount of time (exposure time), and it allows the light to hit the camera sensor to record the image.

-It’s important to know that mastering the use of aperture will allow you to dramatically improve your photos.
-Thanks to a wide aperture for example, you can obtain a shallow Depth of Field hence a nice bokeh (soft background).
-Viceversa a narrow aperture will cause the Depth of Field to be longer and so to get a larger part of your image in focus.
+Thanks to a wide aperture, for example, you can obtain a shallow Depth of Field hence a beautiful bokeh (soft background).
+Viceversa, a narrow aperture, will cause the Depth of Field to be longer and so to get a larger part of your image in focus.

 Read the Bokeh Photography Tutorial for Beginners to learn how to obtain silky smooth backgrounds in your photos using aperture.

 As I said, aperture not only affects the Depth of Field but also the exposure of your image.

 Mastering photography basics means knowing how to set up the proper aperture value and knowing how it affects the depth of field.

 A wide aperture corresponds not only to a shallower depth of field but also to a brighter image.